Proth's theorem

 In number theory, Proth's theorem is a theorem which forms the basis of a primality test for Proth numbers known as Proth's test.
 Proth numbers, sometimes called Proth Numbers of the First Kind, are those integers p which take the form p = k2^{n} + 1 with an odd k where k < 2^{n}.
 For Proth Numbers of the Second Kind, see related topic Riesel numbers.
+The theorem is also named after the French mathematician and original publisher of the theorem, François Proth.